 Basic Approach to Corporate Governance

-Rakuten Group’s corporate mission is based on the empowerment of individuals and society through innovation and entrepreneurship.
-We strive for social innovation and enrichment by boosting the growth of as many people as possible, while providing services that ensure a high standard of satisfaction for both users and partner enterprises.
-In order to achieve this mission, the Group has been implementing various measures with rigorous corporate governance as one of our highest priorities.
+Our corporate mission since founding is based on the empowerment of individuals and society through innovation and entrepreneurship.
+We contribute to social innovation and enrichment by boosting the growth of as many people as possible, while providing services that ensure a high standard of satisfaction for both users and partner enterprises.
+To achieve this, the Group has been implementing various measures by making rigorous corporate governance its highest priority.

 Corporate Governance Report